 Finding: Complies as Proposed.
 The applicant has made every effort to limit the amount of pavement proposed.
-Paving is located behind the proposed structures and within the interior of the site.
-Additionally, there are two parcels on the west side of South Center Street that are a part of the proposed project site and will be repaved, but not until phase II of the redevelopment project.
+Paving is located behind the existing structures on Center Street and within the interior of the site.
+The proposed paving within the "upper yard" is primarily behind the office building, to conceal the parking and allow opportunities for vegetation near the street.